pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 #### Subscribing to multiple channels

-Multiplexing allows subscribing to multiple channels by array.
-Wildcard Subscribe and Channel Groups also supported; enable Stream Controller add-on in Admin Portal.
+Use array of channels (Multiplexing).
+Alternative: Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled in Admin Portal).

 ```
 1

 ```

 #### Subscribing to a Presence channel

-Requires Presence add-on.
-Subscribe directly to channel-pnpres (for my_channel use my_channel-pnpres).
+Requires Presence add-on enabled.
+Presence channel is <channel>-pnpres (for my_channel, subscribe to my_channel-pnpres).

 ```
 1

 ```

 #### Sample Responses